ClinicianCoders/ClinicianCoders/Instructions/Pre-course_instructions_online.md

 - We recommend joining the meeting using the laptop you installed RStudio on.
 - We ask that all participants join the meeting with:
   - **Their microphones on mute.**
-  - **Their camera turned on.** There will not be that many participants, and we would like to foster a "classroom feeling".
+  - **Their camera turned on.** There will not be that many participants, and we would like to foster a classroom feeling.

 ## Screen sharing
 - We ask that all participants are willing to share their screens should troubleshooting be necessary.